needle-mirror/com.unity.scripting.python/Documentation~/PythonScriptEditor.md

 ![Launching the Python Script Editor](images/python-console-how.png)

 You can type Python statements in the bottom window.
-Click on the `Execute` button or type Ctrl-Return (Cmd-Return on macOS) to run the selected text.
+Click on the `Execute` button or press Ctrl-Return to run the selected text.

 Python `print` statements will appear in the upper window as well as in the Editor.log.